Thant998/TelegramApi/README.md

 # TelegramApi
 Jitpack Maven Central

-Java library that implements Telegram API to create Telegram Clients
+Java library that implements Telegram API to create Telegram Clients.

 # Useage
 Just add the library to your project with one of these options: